czarandy/czarandy.github.io/_stories/2004-specters-spark.md

 "We welcome all strangers.
 You may stay and revel in our beautiful society, but know this: if you attempt to spread the lies you claim are your religion you will be exiled.
 We cannot tolerate such an imbalance in our society."

 James was not yet so full of faith in himself to argue the point.
 He acquiesced, and promised not to preach.
-The guard then told him that in the evening they would be having a celebration---the year's fertility festival.
+The guard then told him that in the evening they would be having a celebration—the year's fertility festival.
 All the villagers would revel in the beautiful bounty of life.
 James was of course invited, and he promised to attend.

 For he was not one to renounce his messianic status so easily, and the festival provided the perfect event for a miracle.
 He had never performed one before, but was certain he would be able to.
 Who could doubt him once they had seen what he was able to do?
 Renown would be his, and he may even save the world while at it.
 Not once did he consider what effect this would have on the town.